Avanish474/mlops/README.md

    cd /project

-   Create an container image having python3 ,keras and numpy previously installed using Dockerfile.Refer to the Dockerfile repository in
+   Create an container image having python3 ,keras and numpy previously installed using Dockerfile.For doing this refer to this file :